istio/old_pilot_repo/README.md

 - Install [Vagrant](https://www.vagrantup.com/downloads.html)
 - Install [kubectl](https://kubernetes.io/docs/user-guide/prereqs/)

-### Start Minikube
+### 1. Start Minikube

     minikube config set kubernetes-version v1.5.2
     minikube start

-Create a symlink to your kube config file in the platform/kube directory
+Copy the kube config file to the platform/kube directory

     cp ~/.kube/config platform/kube/

-### Start Vagrant VM for compiling the code
+### 2. Start Vagrant VM for compiling the code

+When you are setting up the VM for the first time,

     vagrant up --provision

-The `--provision` is needed for the first time installation of the VM only.
+For subsequent startups of the VM,

+    vagrant up

-Your local repository clone will be mounted in the Vagrant VM under `/home/ubuntu/go/src/istio.io/manager`.
+Your local clone of the istio/manager repository will be mounted in the Vagrant VM under `/home/ubuntu/go/src/istio.io/manager`.

-### Build once in the VM
+### 3. Build once in the VM

     bazel build //...
     ./bin/init.sh

+_Note the three dots_

-### Use your favorite IDE on the host
+### 4. Use your favorite IDE on the host

 You should now have vendor directories in the manager folder on the host.
 You can use your favorite IDE on the host to develop, while using standard `go` tools.
-In order to compile project, run the commands in the the build instructions below inside the vagrant VM.
+In order to compile project in the vagrant VM, run the commands described in the the build instructions section below.

-### Before you commit
+### 5. Before you commit

 Run the end to end integration tests in the VM